Employment Contract Attorneys

 Employment contracts are not one size fits all.

 As seasoned Employment contract Attorneys we know that these contracts are not one size fits all.
 Your company may need several different types of contracts to cover your employees.
 An hourly non-exempt employee, salaried employee, seasonal employee, or a corporate officer, we can help draft these contracts.
 The terms of each of these may vary in several key respects.
-Also, while hourly employees’ agreements may be more standardized, executives and high-level salaried employees will likely want to negotiate more of the terms.
+Also, while hourly employee agreements may be more standardized, high-level salaried employees will likely want to negotiate more of the terms.

 California is an “at will” state.